anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

 ### Upgrade LXD

 As the last step, you have to upgrade the LXD cluster.
-Upgrading LXD will not restart running containers but it's recommended to take a backup before continuing.
+Upgrading LXD will not restart running instances but it's recommended to take a backup before continuing.

 As the first step, you need to upgrade the AMS node controller by running: